krushilnaik/python-project/README.md

 flask --app app run
 ```

-Alternatively, if you have Docker, you can just run:
+The app will now be accessible on http://localhost:5000.

+## With Docker:

 ```
 docker compose -f "docker-compose.yml" up -d --build
 ```

-This will set up MySQL for you, as well as phpMyAdmin for a GUI that you can view the database with.
+This will set up MySQL for you, as well as phpMyAdmin for a GUI that you can view the database with (on http://localhost:8080).